mpeddi/dweetProPythonExample/README.md

    ![Capture](pics/Capture.PNG)

-The code then spins a motor for 3 seconds, notes the time, then sleeps for 30 seconds.
+The python code spins a motor for 3 seconds, notes the time, then sleeps for 30 seconds.
 The code then sends the timestamp to dweetPro.

    ![Capture1.1](pics/Capture1.1.PNG)

-That timestamp can then be visualized in a freeboard dashboard.
+That timestamp can be visualized in a freeboard™ dashboard.

    ![Capture4](pics/Capture4.PNG)